ansatzcapital/dilib/dilib/experimental/README.md

 - Fewer concepts and easier-to-understand names (e.g., no separation between configs and containers, no singleton specs, no special collection specs, no mix-in hacks).
-Classic syntax is in some ways a DSL, and this syntax is just "plain old Python"
+Classic syntax is in some ways a DSL, and this syntax is basically just "plain old Python"
 - Objects are very simple, native Python objects (e.g., we don't need to lie to the type checker that `dilib.Singleton(T) -> T`)
 - Instead of a bag of global inputs, local inputs are explicitly